netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    different user-groups if their composite attributes, environment, and/or local enterprise policy change.

-   A user is authenticated, and classified at the network ingress, and assigned to a user-group.
+   A user is authenticated, and classified at the AAA server, and assigned to a user-group.
 A user's group membership may change as aspects of the user change.
 For example, if the user-group membership is determined solely by the source IP address, then a